Hillsdale College exists to form the hearts and characters of its students as well as their minds.

 Since its founding in 1844, the formation of faith has played a key role in this pursuit.
-According to College’s Articles of Association, “Religious culture in particular shall be conserved by the College, and by the selection of instructors and other practical expedients, it shall be a conspicuous aim to teach by precept and example the essentials of the Christian faith and religion.”
+According to the College’s Articles of Association, “Religious culture in particular shall be conserved by the College, and by the selection of instructors and other practical expedients, it shall be a conspicuous aim to teach by precept and example the essentials of the Christian faith and religion.”
 We continue to take this commitment seriously.

-Whether you come for a religious tradition or not, you’ll quickly develop an affinity for profound, respectful dialogues about faith and its role in our personal lives and in greater society.
+Whether you come from a religious tradition or not, you will quickly develop an affinity for profound, respectful dialogues about faith and its role in our personal lives and in greater society.

 Regular Public Worship on Campus